Last updated: May 7, 2026

 Are applying aspects stronger than separating aspects?

 Traditionally, yes.
-Lilly and the Hellenistic authors gave applying aspects a wider effective orb than separating ones because the energy is still arriving.
-In modern practice the picture is less binary, but a tight applying aspect still tends to feel more eventful than a tight separating one of the same geometry.
+Lilly and the Hellenistic authors gave applying aspects a wider effective orb than separating ones because the contact is still forming.
+In modern practice the picture is less binary, but a tight applying aspect is often read as more immediate than a tight separating one of the same geometry.

 Do separating aspects still matter in a natal chart?

 Yes.
-A separating natal aspect represents geometry that perfected before you arrived, and the result is built into the chart from the start.
-Many astrologers read separating natal aspects as something the person already carries rather than something they're growing into.
-Both registers are real, and a tight separating aspect still shows up clearly in lived experience.
+A separating natal aspect represents geometry that perfected before birth, so many astrologers read it as something the person already carries rather than something they are growing into.
+Both registers matter, and a tight separating aspect can still show up clearly in lived experience.

 What about aspects between two retrograde planets?